douster/springboot-k8s-example/README.md

 ## Build application
-using your docker hub, edit the pom.xml to replace yourname/springboot-k8s-example
+To push image into your docker-registry (docker-hub), edit the pom.xml to replace with yours: yourname/springboot-k8s-example